-• Declining trend in the consumption of printing papers and stationery
+• Declining trend in consumption

 This decline, mainly due to digital competition, impacts all developed countries.
-In France, ADEME figures show an average annual reduction of 3% for reams, 8% for envelopes and 2.5% for stationery.
+In France, figures published by ADEME two years ago showed an average annual reduction of 3% for reams, 8% for envelopes and 2.5% for stationery.
+More recent studies raise fears of an acceleration of this phenomenon.

+Europe is a relatively self-sufficient market for these products.
+It is dominated by large integrated industrial groups that produce and use their own pulp.
+The market for commercial pulp processed within the Group is a global market whose benchmark currency is USD.

-Europe forms a relatively self-sufficient market for these products, while the paper production market is dominated by large industrial groups.
-To match supply to demand, many printing paper machines have been either stopped or converted to packaging paper.
+To match supply to demand, many printing paper machines have been either stopped or converted, particularly for packaging production.